CartoDB/carto-vl-training/training-v2/05-legends.md

 # Using Legends

-*There's one thing missing from our maps so far: Legends.
+*There's one thing missing from our maps so far: legends.
 Every good map should use a legend that explains it's features at a glance.*

 ## Create a Basic Map
 Let's use our map from the last section, from the step before we added image symbols: